A black couple was this weekend evicted from the De Wet Road guest house in Cape Town for being black in a suspected case of discrimination.

 One of the managers identified as Stephen called them a taxi and ordered them out out of the facility within an hour.

-Despite receiving a refund, the couple was furious for the ill treatment and wastage of time, since the agent knew the racism that existed in the hotel against blacks.
+Despite receiving a refund, the couple was furious for the ill treatment and wastage of time, since the agent knew the intolerance that existed in the hotel against blacks.

 “Wasted our time and humiliated us only because we black worse this is around our presidents area ‘so we heard ‘,” she added.